deepstreamIO/deepstream.io-website/content/blog/20190920-release-deepstream-5.0/index.md

 ### OpenSource clustering support

-This deserves a blog post for itself one day talking about how the difficulties with trying to have an entirely opensource server while also being able to run a company around it.
+This deserves a blog post for itself one day talking about the difficulties of trying to have an entirely opensource server while also being able to run a company around it.
 The final outcome however is starting from V5 clustering is officially back and supported, with a redis clustering mechanism that can be used via node `@deepstream/clusternode-redis` and is shipped with deepstream binary/docker images.
 Happy clustering!